-Wayne Memorial Hospital: Using Endoscopy to Detect Cancer Earlier
+Wayne UNC Health Care: Using Endoscopy to Detect Cancer Earlier

-At Wayne Memorial Hospital, we are proud to be on the cusp of medical discoveries, offering minimally invasive and efficient procedures that protect the health of our patients.
+At Wayne UNC Health Care, we are proud to be on the cusp of medical discoveries, offering minimally invasive and efficient procedures that protect the health of our patients.
 One of those advances has been our endoscopic technology, which has improved the diagnosis of many digestive diseases.
 Our Goldsboro, NC endoscopies are used to examine the esophagus, stomach, liver, small intestine and colon, to help physicians see and detect pre-cancerous changes earlier than ever before.

-The Endoscopy Department at Wayne Memorial Hospital offers specially trained registered nurses and technicians to assist physicians and care for patients before, during and after the examination.
+The Endoscopy Department at Wayne UNC Health Care offers specially trained registered nurses and technicians to assist physicians and care for patients before, during and after the examination.
 In addition to endoscopy in Goldsboro, we are also proud to provide complete cancer care and treatment for patients across Wayne County.

 Endoscopy Procedures at Our Goldsboro, NC Hospital

-Wayne Memorial Hospital is proud to offer the latest technologies and services concerning your digestive health, including:
+Wayne UNC Health Care is proud to offer the latest technologies and services concerning your digestive health, including:

 - EGD (Esophagogastroduodenoscopy) – Examination of the esophagus, stomach and duodenum (upper portion of the small bowel).
 This may involve the removal of a polyp or the collection of a specimen.

 - Esophageal Dilation – Dilation tubes or balloons are used to stretch narrow portions of the esophagus.